shopwp/documentation/docs/guides/upgrading-to-pro.md

 ### 3. Deactivate Free Version (important)

 Before you install and activate the Pro version, open your WordPress dashboard and deactivate the free version.
-Make sure to do this _before_ installing the Pro version or you may receive an activation error.
+Make sure to do this _before_ installing the Pro version.

 ![ShopWP Pro Upgrade Guide Step 1 - Purchase](./assets/upgrading/upgrading-3.png)

 ### 4. Install the Pro Version

-Once the free version is deactivated, open your WordPress dashboard and install the plugin by going to `Plugins -> Add New`.
+Open your WordPress dashboard and install the plugin by going to `Plugins -> Add New`.

 ![ShopWP Pro Upgrade Guide Step 1 - Install](https://wpshop.io/wp-content/uploads/2018/05/upgrading-3-install.png)

 ### 5. Activate the Pro Version

-Now that the plugin is installed, click "Activate" to finish the installation.
+Now that the plugin is installed, click "Activate Plugin" to finish the installation.

 ![ShopWP Pro Upgrade Guide Step 1 - Purchase](./assets/upgrading/upgrading-4.png)